bwt-dev/bwt/README.md

 #### Signed pre-built binaries

-Available for download on [the releases page](https://github.com/bwt-dev/bwt/releases) (Linux, Mac, Windows and ARM).
+Available for download on [the releases page](https://github.com/bwt-dev/bwt/releases) (Linux, Mac, Windows and ARMv7/v8).

 The releases are signed by Nadav Ivgi (@shesek).
 The public key can be verified on